PrR3D/DiscordBotCustomMailManager/README.md

 # Discord Bot Custom Mail Manager

 I created this Discord Bot to manage emails stored in a cloud database from the contact form on my portfolio.
 It is developed with the Python programming language.
-And

 📑Features: